 Wernigerode old town

-Most tourist attractions are within the old town with pedestrianized streets.
-We had a relaxing walk in the centre, popped in artisan workshops, and lost in the charming little alleys.
+Most tourist spots are right in the heart of the old town with pedestrian-friendly streets.
+We enjoyed a leisurely stroll in the centre, exploring artisan workshops and getting happily lost in the charming little alleys.

-However, the weather turned bad, and we had to give up the visit to the Wernigerode Castle since it is about 20 minutes of walking up the hill.
+Unfortunately, the weather took a turn for the worse, and we had to skip a visit to Wernigerode Castle since it’s about a 20-minute walk up the hill.

 Quedlinburg old town